lightlace/cpp-docs.de-de/docs/mfc/tn014-custom-controls.md

     // insert code to delete an item from this list box
     ```

-- Für selbst zeichnen Kombinationsfelder:
+- Für selbst zeichnende Kombinations Felder:

     ```cpp
     CComboBox:MeasureItem(LPMEASUREITEMSTRUCT);